-Summer Youth Internship Program: \$800,000 (700 participants)
+Summer Youth Internship Program: \$800,000 (500 participants)

 Summer Youth Internship Program, a partnership with the Children's Trust, Miami-Dade County, Miami Dade Public Schools, the South Florida Workforce Investment Board and the Foundation for New Education Initiatives to sponsor student internships annually at a variety of organizations over the summer.
-Opportunities will be given to children who may have identified disabilities and neurodivergent.
+Opportunities will be given to children who may have identified disabilities and those who are neurodivergent.

-Independent Evaluation: \$25,000
+Independent Evaluation: \$50,000